 Rural Resident Medical Officer Cadetships

-NSW Rural Doctors Network (RDN), on behalf of the NSW Ministry of Health, is offering up to 10 cadetships to medical students and up to two cadetships to Indigenous medical students interested in undertaking a medical career in rural NSW.
+NSW Rural Doctors Network (RDN), on behalf of the NSW Ministry of Health, is offering 12 cadetships to medical students interested in undertaking a medical career in rural NSW.
+At least two of these cadetships will go to Indigenous medical students.

 - About the cadetships